I like pudding. It tastes good. I do not, however, like plastic pudding cups, and for good reason.

 The alternative to this being of course to spend more money manufacturing higher quality, heavier cups.

-Until the day comes where pudding companies listen to my advice, I will be sure to keep tape nearby whenever I feel I may encounter a plastic pudding cup.
+Until the day comes where the executives of the pudding cup world listen to my advice, I will be sure to keep tape nearby whenever I feel I may encounter a plastic pudding cup.
 I suggest that anyone who happens to read this Twitter rant disguised as a blog post does the same.

 After releasing this blog post I was informed about the existence of plastic spoons.
 I guess that is also an option if you are willing to sacrifice the superior taste of a metal spoon.